mperham/inspeqtor/README.md

 * load(1min) is > 20

+## Platforms

+inspeqtor's platform target is Linux 3.0+.
+Other platforms (OSX, FreeBSD) aren't as well-supported but I welcome help to improve it.
+Non-Unix platforms, e.g. Windows, aren't supported at this time, mostly because I don't have a Windows machine and so have no way of testing on it.

+## Requirements

+inspeqtor has no third-party dependencies.
+It uses about 5-10MB of RAM at runtime.

 ## License

 Licensed under GPLv3.

 # Author

 inspeqtor is written by [Mike Perham](http://twitter.com/mperham) of [Contributed Systems](http://contribsys.com).
 We build awesome open source-based products.

 We also develop [Sidekiq](http://sidekiq.org) and sell [Sidekiq Pro](http://sidekiq.org/pro), the best Ruby background job processing system.